aimms/how-to/C_Mathematical_Modeling/109-convert-compound-sets.rst

 -------
 AIMMS will deprecate compound sets **after January 1, 2020**.

-The functionality of compound sets can be achieved with a *set mapping*.
+The functionality of compound sets can be achieved with a :term:`set mapping<Set mapping>`.

 This document provides a process to replace the compound sets with a set mapping.